 - 1. After you select Basic in the Add Zone wizard and click Next, you will be asked to enter the following details.
 Then click Next. - Name.
 A name for the zone. - DNS 1 and 2.
 These are DNS servers for use by guest VMs in the zone.
 These DNS servers will be accessed via the public network you will add later.
 The public IP addresses for the zone must have a route to the DNS server named here. - Internal DNS 1 and Internal DNS 2.
 These are DNS servers for use by system VMs in the zone (these are VMs used by CloudPlatform itself, such as virtual routers, console proxies, and Secondary Storage VMs.)
 These DNS servers will be accessed via the management traffic network interface of the System VMs.
-The private IP address you provide for the pods must have a route to the internal DNS server named here. - Hypervisor.
+The private IP address you provide for the pods must have a route to the internal DNS server named here.

+• Hypervisor.
 Choose the hypervisor for the first cluster in the zone.
-You can add clusters with different hypervisors later, after you finish adding the zone. - Network Offering.
-Your choice here determines what network services will be available on the network for guest VMs.
+You can add clusters with different hypervisors later, after you finish adding the zone.